What is customer relationship management?

 Customer relationship management is a strategy for understanding your customers and their needs in order to optimize your interactions with them.
 This philosophy leverages technology to create stronger relationships with former, current and prospective customers while maximizing your marketing and customer service capabilities.

-Using a CRM system, you can keep track of key customer information such as contacts, communications, accounts, purchases and preferences - allowing you to match your customers' needs with your products and services.
+Using a CRM system, you can keep track of key customer information such as contacts, communications, accounts, purchases and preferences.
+This can allow you to match your customers' needs with your products and services.
 By analyzing the data, you can:

 - Identify your best customers